QubesOS/qubes-doc/common-tasks/stick-mounting.md

 1. You may now remove the device.

-**Warning: Do not remove the device before detatching it from the VM!** Otherwise you will not be able to attach it anywhere later.
+**Warning: Do not remove the device before detaching it from the VM!** Otherwise you will not be able to attach it anywhere later.
 See [this ticket](https://github.com/QubesOS/qubes-issues/issues/1082) for details.